 Dear Mr. Electrician: How do I do wire pulling in walls ceilings?
 Can I use a metal coat hanger for wire pulling?

 Answer: There are a few methods and tools available for wire pulling in walls ceilings.
 How to pull wire depends on the wall or ceiling construction and the tools that are available at the moment.
-NOTE: Some text links below go to applicable products on Amazon and EBay.
+NOTE: Some text links below go to applicable products on Amazon.
+As an Amazon Associate I earn from qualifying purchases.

 My experiences with using metal wire coat hangers to fish wires through walls and ceilings have not been very good.
 The steel wire used to manufacture coat hangers is a soft mild metal that bends easily.
 When a coat hanger wire is pushed into a wall it becomes distorted and is not very controllable as to direction.